Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Experiments

 This structure of the order parameter transfers qualitatively well also to the network trained with gradient descent.
-In Figure \ref{fig:one_shot}(d, ``gradient descent'') we show an empirical order parameter, obtained by computing Eq.~\ref{eq:o_param_intepreatation} using a single realization of the network's weights trained with gradient descent.
-Both the order parameter's block structure and matrix elements signs are qualitatively preserved in this empirical estimate.
-We emphasize that the network is trained with the full set of training examples ($P=528k$) rather than the restricted one used to derive the theory ($P=600$), and on all learnable parameters including the query and key weights, making this qualitative agreement more relevant to potential applications.
+In \Figref{fig:one_shot}(c, ``gradient descent'') we show an empirical order parameter, obtained by computing \Eqref{eq:o_param_intepreatation} using a single realization of the network's weights trained with gradient descent.
+Both the order parameter's block structure and matrix element signs are qualitatively preserved in this empirical estimate.
+We emphasize that the network is trained with the full set of training examples ($P=528k$) rather than the restricted one used for the Bayesian network ($P=600$), and on all learnable parameters including the query and key weights, making this qualitative agreement more relevant to potential applications.
 One example application is provided below.